AdalTZH/SingHack/Server/decision_agent/README.md

 The Decision Agent is integrated with:

 1. **Chrome Extension** (`background.js`): Sends page sync data to Decision Agent
-2. **Master Agent**: Receives insurance prompts forwarded by Decision Agent
+2. **Cursor Textbox**: Displays persuasion messages when insurance should be offered

 ## Decision Logic